openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

 - The watchdog is enabled by setting the ENABLE_STATUS (bit 31) in the WD_CONTROL CSR.
 - After enabling, the watchdog timer begins counting down from the value set in the  WD_COUNT CSR and decrements on each positive edge of the reference clock (ref_clk_i), given that the stoptimer_i signal is not asserted.
 - If the stoptimer_i signal is asserted, the watchdog timer will be paused and will not decrement until the stoptimer_i signal is deasserted.
+- The stoptimer_i is asserted by the Core-Complex when the Core is in debug mode.

 Expiration
 ^^^^^^^^^^